The Sherlocks frontman Kiaran Crook says that “It’s amazing to make a record you that feel fully satisfied with”

-The Sherlocks: “It’s amazing to make a record that you feel fully satisfied with”
+Sheffield Music: “It’s amazing to make a record you that feel fully satisfied with” says The Sherlocks Kiaran Crook

 Just before Christmas, I spent a little time talking to The Sherlocks front-man Kiaran Crook about changing faces, cracking on, oh and their upcoming album, World I Understand.